Protected Areas

 Larose (99.1 km)

-Access: To access the site, begin your journey by traveling east on Highway 53 from Bashaw until you reach Highway 56.
-Then, head south on Highway 56 for a distance of 8.5 km, and you'll find the site located on the east side of the highway.
+Access: From Bashaw, take Highway 53 east to Highway 56, then head south on Highway 56 for 8.5 km; the site is on the east side of the highway.

 Alberta Discover Guide: E3-8

-Access: To access the site, begin your journey by traveling east on Highway 53 from Bashaw until you reach Highway 56.
-Then, head south on Highway 56 for a distance of 8.5 km, and you'll find the site located on the east side of the highway.
+Access: From Bashaw, take Highway 53 east to Highway 56, then head south on Highway 56 for 8.5 km; the site is on the east side of the highway.

 Alberta Discover Guide: E3-8